 on the Persistence of Love in a Time of Disaster

 The rose is often used to represent love in exclusive, romantic perfection.
 I choose a broken, disintegrating rose to speak for a universal, compassionate approach to the experience of loss and trauma.
 I present portraits of roses from my neighbourhood made with resist materials such as eraser, wax and china pencil which persevere despite many dense layers of ink.
 Narratives emphasizing success through victory have become inadequate in the face of a world shut down by pandemic.
 Instead, concepts of love, perseverance and kindness have become prominent.
 The emergence of marginalized voices from history and our own time allows us to access stories of resilience and resistance.
-My work is an act of remembrance for those who suffer violence, illness, prejudice, oppression and poverty – who have stories of endurance if not victory to tell.
+My work is an act of remembrance for those who suffer violence, illness, prejudice, oppression and poverty yet who have stories of hope and endurance to tell.